Last modified: September 30, 2022 (view archived versions)

 5. “Affiliate” means, with respect to a party, any person, firm, corporation, partnership, limited liability partnership, limited liability company, or other entity that now or in the future, directly controls, is controlled with or by or is under common control with a party.
 For purposes of the foregoing, “control” will mean: (i) where applicable, ownership directly of fifty percent (50%) or more of the voting power to elect directors thereof; and/or (ii) the power to direct the management of such entity.

 6. “Agreement” means this Master Services Agreement, together with the relevant Service Schedules and Exhibits attached thereto and incorporated by reference therein.

-10. “Card Network” and “Card Networks” have the meanings assigned in Section 4 (PEX Card Use) of the General Terms and Conditions for Service Schedules.
+11. “Card Network” and “Card Networks” have the meanings assigned in Section 3 (PEX Card Use and Prohibited Use) of the General Terms and Conditions for Service Schedules.

 15. “Control Person” means a person authorized by Customer to exercise the legal power and authority to bind Customer.

 16. “Credit Applicant” means a person (individual or entity) that requests credit from PEX, including any person that may become contractually liable for credit provided by PEX.

 17. “Credit Expense Card” means a PEX Card issued in connection with the Credit Expense Program.

 18. “Credit Expense Program” means the Services described on the Service Schedule – Credit Expense Program, if applicable.